LarrySnyder/RLforInventory/slides/README.md

-Slides for RL for Inventory workshop
+Slides for lecture portions of the workshop.